NM-TAFE/dip-por-player-hashmap/README.md

 ## Knowledge and Reflection Questions

 Answer the knowledge and reflection questions based on the scenario and the task.
-Your answers will be reviewed by your instructor.
-These questions are in the file `knowledge-and-reflection.md` you can find in the root of the repository.
-Some questions are better answered now, while others will be best answered after you have completed the task.
-Make sure to answer the questions in your own words and back up your answers with proper reasoning or references.
+Your instructor will review your answers.
+These questions are in the file `knowledge-and-reflection.md`, which you can find at the repository's root.
+Some questions are better answered now, while others will be best answered after you have finished the task.
+Answer the questions in your own words and back up your answers with proper reasoning or references.

 ## Step-by-Step Implementation Guide

 ### Task synopsis

-**Hash Map:** Implement a hash map in Python to split player data across multiple double linked lists (`PlayerList`).
+**Hash Map:** Implement a hash map in Python to split player data across multiple double-linked lists (`PlayerList`).
 The hash map will handle collisions by chaining player data using the PlayerList data structure from the previous task.
-Note: you **must** use the `PlayerList` class from the previous task to handle collisions and players must be added to the hash map as nodes in a player list.
+Note: you **must** use the `PlayerList` class from the previous task to handle collisions, and players must be added to the hash map as nodes in a player list.

 ### Step 1: Review the Existing Code

 Your PlayerList is a dynamic data structure: insertions and deletions are easy.
 But you realise that searching for a player in the PlayerList has a time complexity of O(n) because you have to traverse the entire list to find the player.
-You decide to implement a hash map to store the player data, which will optimize the search and retrieval of player information.
+You decide to implement a hash map to store the player data, optimising the search and retrieval of player information.

 ### Step 2: Implement the Hash Map